2010 Sri Lankan presidential election: Maps

-Fraud concerns

-Election observers and advocacy groups have questioned the fundamental fairness of the campaign, accusing Mr. Rajapaksa of using state resources to finance his run.
-State-owned news media all but shut out opposition candidates.
-Election commissioner Dayananda Dissanayake said the state media violated his guidelines, government institutions misbehaved, and he asked for approval to resign: "I request to be released," he said, just after he announced the results.

-Post-election events
+Aftermath

+Alleged plot to assassinate Rajapaksa

 On the morning of 27 January, the Sri Lankan military surrounded a hotel where Fonseka and a number of opposition politicians had convened.
 The military claimed that 400 armed army deserters had gathered there, and demanded their surrender.
 Fonseka accused the military of preparing to arrest him if he won the elections.
 However, according to a military spokesman, they were there merely as a preventive measure, as the purpose of the gathering was uncertain.
 The military later arrested 10 men, who the opposition claimed were members of Fonseka's security contingent and not army deserters.

-Plot to assassinate Rajapaska and government officers

 At a press briefing held on Thursday, 28 January, the Director of the Media Centre for National Security, Lakshman Hulugalle, told reporters that Gen. Fonseka moved into the hotel with over 70 retired army officers and deserters to plot the assassination of victorious President Mahinda Rajapaksa and his family.
-The Sri Lankan Ministry of Defence reported that they were still looking for evidence to prove Mr. Fonseka's involvement.
+The Sri Lankan Ministry of Defence reported that they were still looking for evidence to prove Fonseka's involvement.